netresearch/deutschepost-module-autocomplete-m1/doc/src/en/support.rst

 Technical support
 ===================

-In case of questions or problems, please contact the technical support of |dpdirekt|.
+In case of questions or problems, please contact the technical support at pd.support@netresearch.de.